AdityaSrivastavDS/Revolt-Motors-Voice-Assistant/README.md

 - Interruption: start speaking any time — the model's audio is cut off.
 - This is a learning starter; production should add auth, rate limiting, and reconnection logic.

-## Important
-- The resource folder contains a demo video that how this Voice Assistant Works, check it once for reference.

 ## Useful docs
 - Get started with Live API: https://ai.google.dev/gemini-api/docs/live